-A common question among those taking natural supplements on a daily basis is "When is the best time to take them?"
+A common question among those concerned with healthy aging is, "When is the best time of day to take natural supplements?"
 If you are taking prescribed medications, it is a good idea to consult your doctor as occasionally a supplement may affect the efficacy of your medication if taken at the same time.

 Here are helpful guidelines about taking vitamins and supplements: